twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 # New libraries

-Developing Alacritty required several pieces of library infrastructure which was not available.
+Developing [Alacritty] required several pieces of library infrastructure which was not available.
 A non-GPL licensed cross-platform clipboard library, a `vte` parser, cross-platform font rasterization and `fontconfig` bindings were all needed to build this project. [vte] and [utf8parse] have been published on [crates.io].
-The remaining libraries are still in Alacritty's source tree and will be published independently at some point.
+The remaining libraries are still in [Alacritty]'s source tree and will be published independently at some point.

 Here's a quick run-down of the new libraries: